shakna-israel/upscaler_analysis/Testing.md

         diff = before_hash - after_hash
         return diff

-Other comparisons also include: Nearest Neighbour, Bilinear, Area, and Lanczos v4.

 Our algorithm applies more extensive changes to the original image, and measuring that detail loss is possible through this process.
 When the upscaler receives a worse diff result than the bicubic equivalent, the dataset contains something that the upscaler fails to preserve accurately.